 2.26 College/School Procedures

-Each college and school is responsible for maintaining in writing a clear and unambiguous set of promotions procedures approved by a faculty majority.
-These procedures must be approved by the Senate Committee on Appointment and Promotions initially and after each substantial modification.
-In the event of disapproval, the Senate Committee on Appointment and Promotions decision may be appealed to the full Senate.
+Each college or school is responsible for maintaining in writing a clear and unambiguous set of promotions procedures approved by a faculty majority.
+These procedures also must be approved by the Senate Committee on Appointment and Promotions initially and after each substantial modification.
+In the event of disapproval, the Senate Committee on Appointment and Promotions decision may be appealed to the full University Senate.

 • Members should be selected according to procedures approved by the faculties of the respective schools and colleges.
 It is recommended that about one-third of the membership of any committee be carried over to the next year for continuity.